kdevilbiss/Dashboards/README.md

 - Under Utilized Devices - Public Cloud | AWS or Azure account | (Requires a local collector to be installed and monitoring cloud VMs)
 - Web Server Overview | Devices by Type/ Web Servers | hasCategory("MicrosoftIIS")
 - Windows DHCP Server Overview | Devices by Type/ Windows Servers | isWindows()

+**Dashboard Groups Info:**
+*The Dashboard Groups folder has (at the moment) two files.
+They are groups/sets of dashboards packaged into a single JSON:*
+- LogicMonitor Dashboards - this is an export of the default dashboards from a brand new LogicMonitor account.
+- LogicMonitor After Dark - this is effectively version 2.0 of the above, an enhanced and all solid-darkBlue themed set of the default dashboards just mentioned.